-2. Neem oil smells like garlic and sulfur and has a bitter taste, so it’s no wonder that it repels pesky insects.
-Spray neem oil on plants to control insects, mites and even fungi like powdery mildew.
+2. Neem oil.
+It smells like garlic and sulfur and has a bitter taste, so it’s no wonder that it repels pesky insects.
+Spray neem oil on plants to control insects, mites and even fungi-like powdery mildew.
 It will not harm beneficial insects like ladybugs and honeybees and is safe to use around humans and pets.

-3. Insecticidal soap works against soft-bodied insects like aphids, whiteflies and mealy bugs and is safe to use indoors, too.
+3. Insecticidal soap.
+It works against soft-bodied insects like aphids, whiteflies and mealy bugs and is safe to use indoors, too.
 Read and follow the instructions before using insecticidal soap in your garden.